World War I on Porter County Museum's lawn

-VALPARAISO — Visitors to the Porter County Museum got a glimpse Saturday of how soldiers from various nations were equipped for World War I.
+VALPARAISO — Visitors to the Porter County Museum got a glimpse recently of how soldiers from various nations were equipped for World War I.

 Ezra Parker, of Aurora, smoked a hookah between answering questions about the Turkish infantry during one of the last gasps of the Ottoman Empire.